pagopa/io-app-design-system/README.md

 # Run this only during the first setup and when Pods dependencies change
 cd iOS && bundle exec pod install

-# Launch the app locally (iPhone model is optional)
+# Launch the app locally (simulator flag is optional)
 yarn ios --simulator='iPhone 15 Pro'
 ```
 Activate the toggle at the top of the application to view the experimental design system.